ESG Compliance in Multifamily Housing: Green Initiatives and Water Submetering

 Practical Steps for Multifamily Operators

-Achieving ESG compliance requires a balance of technology adoption, process updates, and resident engagement.
-Operators should focus on both implementing the right property tech tools and rolling out water submetering in a structured way to ensure accuracy, transparency, and measurable results.
+Operators should focus on both implementing the right operational technology and data systems and rolling out water submetering in a structured way to ensure accuracy, transparency, and measurable results.

 Sustainable Property Tech Tools